peac3maker/TwitterSentimentAnalysis/README.md

 The project uses Lucene.Net as Information Retrieval Engine.
 Please note that in order to properly work you will need a mongodb server and an application that saves your tweets with a certain contract.
 You will also need a twitter api key in order to receive tweets from the twitter streaming api.
+Which is currently not yet avaiable as opensource, but I'm working on it.

 You may use this Software or Parts of it as long as you give credits to Luca Selinger in either your code a readme file or in your application's about section.
 Also if you like this software and if we ever meet, consider to buy me a beer ;)